Lukshon: Reopening

-Lukshon temporarily closed during the 2021 COVID-19 pandemic, yet in 2023 it was reported that Lukshon owner and chef Sang Yoon "Is teasing the relaunch of Lukshon slated for later this year with "a few tweaks and some evolution."
+Lukshon temporarily closed during the 2021 COVID-19 pandemic.
+In 2023 Eater reported that Lukshon owner and chef Sang Yoon "Is teasing the relaunch of Lukshon slated for later this year with "a few tweaks and some evolution."
 The chef writes: “Lukshon was a very personal restaurant to me and the cooking was a window into my deepest thoughts for better or worse.”"
 Yoon opened the restaurant in 2011 in Culver City.
 As of 2023 the exact timing for the reopening is yet to be determined as the chef is also reopening Helms Bakery this year."
 Though since 2023 Lukshon remains closed.